prescottbreeden/de-formed-validations/README.md

 De-Formed Validations is an unopinionated API to manage form and data validations in JavaScript.

-De-Formed takes a simple schema definition and then provides you with a JavaScript object containing read-only objects and functions to handle validation-related tasks.
-All validations are de-coupled from your form and controller architecture allowing them to be executed anywhere.
-Many validation libraries and schemas create a thick layer of properties and flags to stipulate types, required fields, and often try to bundle validation solutions with form and ORM solutions; however, as validation requirements become more complex, these libraries create unneccessary restrictions when all you need is a function that returns true/false.
-With De-formed, just define as many functions as you find necessary in your schema and then execute them on whichever events you choose (browser- or server-side).
-This provides the developer with a function-based, modular approach to design validation patterns that meet your requirements without the hassle of managing the validation data yourself.

 ## Why use De-Formed?

+De-Formed takes a simple schema definition and generates a JavaScript object containing read-only objects and functions to handle validation-related tasks.
+All validations are de-coupled from your form and controller architecture allowing them to be executed in any context.
+Many validation libraries and schemas are either bundled with form and ORM solutions or annoyingly tedious with flags and properties; however, the only thing a validation library needs to do is provide an API that will execute functions which return true/false.
+With De-formed, just define as many functions as you find necessary in your schema and then execute them on whichever events you choose (client-side or server-side).
+This provides you with a function-based, modular approach to design validation patterns that meet your requirements without the hassle of managing the validation data yourself.

+## TL;DR

+1. Works for Client or Server.
-1. Maintain separation between your validation logic, form logic, presentation logic, and/or server logic.
+2. Maintain separation between your validation logic and your presentation/server logic.
-2. Easily customize validation behavior in contextual and dynamic situations.
+3. Easily customize validation behavior in contextual and dynamic situations.
-3. Modular approach makes reusing and nested validations a snap.
+4. Modular approach makes reusing and nested validations a snap.
-4. Light-weight and easy to test.
+5. Decoupled validation functions makes unit testing validation requirements easy.

 ## Install
 ```